Dates will be posted in January 2021

+The SStS course begins in the southwestern Chinese city of Chengdu.
 This rapidly expanding industrial hub not only has over 14 million residents, but it also has over 2000 years of history.
-Guided by our hosts, the group will spend the first days visiting cultural sites, including a panda-breeding center, before driving to the city of Kangding on the Tibetan plateau.
+Guided by our hosts, the group will spend the first days visiting cultural sites, including a panda-breeding center, lively pedestrian streets, and a Tibetan Arts center.
+Next, the group will drive to the city of Kangding on the Tibetan plateau.
 At this point, the group will begin to work directly with SStS’s non-profit partner, the Tibetan Village Project (TVP).
 TVP is an organization dedicated to promoting social entrepreneurship while preserving the rich cultural heritage of Tibet through projects that are locally supported and sustained.
-After a night in Kangding, the group will travel to Sihurong, a village in the scenic Kham region, to visit a centuries-old monastery and learn more about Buddhist traditions.
-Then, the group will head to Yolongshi, where the TVP staff will introduce the group to their project.
-The primary focus of the service work will be the Tibet Ecowaste Project.
-The goals of this project are to encourage environmental awareness, reduce pollution of essential water supplies, and create economically sustainable options for Tibetans participating in TVP’s Plateau Homestays initiative.
+The course will expose students to the Tibetan nomadic way of life, teaching them the importance of their community structures, and how the local economy plays into their culture.

 *This course occurs in western Sichuan Province, not in the Tibetan Autonomous Region, which has been the center of recent unrest.
 Sihurong is over 1000 miles from Lhasa.